-36 BCPTA CEs + 6 hours of group supervision
+30 BCPTA CEs + 6 hours of group consultation

-This six-month, 36 credit hour, course will give you the basics you need to begin using play with children.
-The course will consist of instruction, practice, discussion, experiential activities and supervision.
+This six-month, 30 credit hour course is one of the essential play therapy courses designed to give you the foundational skills you need to start using play therapy with children.
+The course will include instruction, practice, discussion, experiential activities, and supervision.

 You will learn: